 Available-for-sale financial assets are non-derivative financial assets allocated to this category.
 They are included in non-current assets unless the Group intends to dispose of the investment within 12 months from the reporting date.

 Wärtsilä’s investments in other companies are classified as available-for-sale financial assets, including investments in listed and unlisted shares.
 Listed shares are measured at fair value, based on their market value.
 Unlisted shares for which the fair value cannot be reliably measured are valued at cost less impairment.

 Changes in the fair value of shares measured at fair value are recognised in other comprehensive income and reported in fair value reserve in equity with the tax impact, until the shares are disposed of or written down, at which point the accumulated fair value changes are released from equity to the statement of income.

 Gains and losses on disposal and impairments of shares that are attributable to operating activities are included in operating income, while gains and losses on disposal and impairments of other shares are included in financial income and expenses.

 Cash and cash equivalents

 The Group’s financial liabilities are classified either into financial liabilities recognised at amortised cost or financial liabilities recognised at fair value through the statement of income.
-Financial liabilities are classified as current unless the Group has the unconditional right to defer the payment of the debt to at least 12 months from the end of the reporting period.
-Financial liabilities (or parts thereof) are only derecognised once the debt has extinguished, i.e. once the contractually specified obligation is discharged or cancelled or expires.
+Financial liabilities are classified as current unless the Group has the unconditional right to defer the payment of the debt to at least 12 months from the end of the financial period.
+Financial liabilities (or parts thereof) are only derecognised once the debt has extinguished, i.e. once the contractually specified obligation is discharged, cancelled or expires.